Marchev-Science/Summer.School.2023/README.md

 17:00 - 19:30 Workshop: Teamwork on case assignments

 **2023-07-23 Perspectives**
-09:30 - 10:30 Sergey Vichev - Automation and fine-tunning of a LLM for data science
+09:30 - 10:30 Sergey Vichev - Reasonning capabilities of LLMs using text-to-SQL
 10:30 - 11:30 Boyan Markov - Empirical approach of studying individual risk preference
 12:00 - 13:00 A word from our partners: Irem Yaman, KBC Bank
 14:00 - 17:00 Conference - presentation of the solutions to the case assignments